Barkha Dutt: Career

 Dutt graduated from St. Stephen's College, Delhi with a degree in English literature.
 She received a Master's in Mass Communications from Jamia Millia Islamia Mass Communication Research Center, New Delhi.
 She started her journalism career with NDTV and later rose to head the English news wing of the organisation.
 She also obtained a master's degree in journalism from Columbia University's Graduate School of Journalism, New York assisted by an Inlaks Shivdasani Foundation scholarship.
 Her reporting of the Kargil conflict in 1999, including an interview with Captain Vikram Batra, brought her to prominence in India.
 She has since covered conflicts in Kashmir, Pakistan, Afghanistan and Iraq.

 While covering the events of 2002 Gujarat violence, Dutt identified attackers and victims of a riot as "Hindus" and "Muslims" on television, flouting the guidelines of the Press Council of India.
 She has received negative reception for some of her work.
 For 2008 Mumbai attacks, she was blamed for sensationalising the events, putting lives at risk and causing deaths by identifying on live television where the hotel guests might be located.
 Britta Ohm wrote in 2011 that Dutt is criticised for "secular shrillness", betraying the cause of Kashmiri Pandits, over-the-top nationalism in the reporting of Kargil conflict, and for soft-pedalling Hindutva.

 Dutt, who was group editor of NDTV, moved to the role of consulting editor in February 2015 and after 21 years, left in January 2017.
 She has also written columns for international newspapers, such as The Washington Post.

 During the COVID-19 Migration Crisis, her extensive on-road coverage documented the difficulties faced by migrant workers all over North India.

+In 2025, she appeared on The Piers Morgan Show: Uncensored, alongside podcaster Ranveer Allahbadia, to participate in a debate against Hina Rabbani Khar and stand-up comedian Shehzad Ghias Shaikh amidst the 2025 India–Pakistan conflict.

 Controversies

 2010 Radia tapes controversy

 In November 2010, the magazines OPEN and Outlook published transcripts of some telephone conversations between Nira Radia with some senior journalists, politicians, and corporates.
 The Central Bureau of Investigation announced that they had 5,851 recordings of phone conversations by Radia, some of which outline Radia's attempts to broker deals in relation to the 2G spectrum sale.
 Dutt's conversations with Radia were reported and Dutt became the face of the tapes scandal.
 On 30 November 2010, Dutt defended herself before a jury of her peers in a televised program on NDTV.
 Dutt apologised over the issue saying it was "an error of judgement" on her part, but said that she had not indulged in any wrongdoing.
 Magazine editor Hartosh Singh Bal said that "proximity of NDTV and Tehelka are concerned, their closeness to the Congress is no secret.
-Dutt’s role in the Radia Tapes did not seem to point to an individual act but an institutional malaise."
+Dutt's role in the Radia Tapes did not seem to point to an individual act but an institutional malaise."